-23. The New Jobseeker Interview should be conducted in the usual way, in terms of the actions that must be taken.
+- 28. The New Jobseeker Interview should be conducted in the usual way, in terms of the actions that must be taken.
 However, you must ensure that the customer is aware of the implications of being in receipt of Jobseeker's Allowance and extra emphasis should now be given as to what the customer is capable of doing, rather than what they are not capable of doing.
-24. The focus must be on moving the customer to become job ready by overcoming any things that would make it harder for them to find work.

-25. Your discussion should be tailored around finding work.
+29. The focus must be on moving the customer to become job ready by overcoming any things that would make it harder for them to find work.
+30. Your discussion should be tailored around finding work.
 Specifically, to find out if the customer is capable in each of the five major stages of jobsearch, which are:

 - Getting Ready for Working;

 - Deciding a Realistic Job Goal(s);

 - Finding Vacancies;

-- Obtaining the Job Offer; and
+- · Obtaining the Job Offer; and

 - Keeping the Job

-26. The discussion should identify if there are problems in any of the five jobsearch areas and should put you in a position to offer them advice, support, or training to help them undertake active, effective, and persistent jobseeking across all five areas.
+- 31. The discussion should identify if there are problems in any of the five jobsearch areas and should put you in a position to offer them advice, support, or training to help them undertake active, effective, and persistent jobseeking across all five areas.

-27. All of Jobcentre Plus' provision and support is aimed at some aspect of jobseeking effectiveness.
+- 32. All of Jobcentre Plus' provision and support is aimed at some aspect of jobseeking effectiveness.
 Diagnosing the needs for better jobseeking will help to match provision to those needs.

+- 33. When the customer attends for their New Jobseeker Interview:

+- Ensure the customers Employment and Support Allowance claim has been fully closed.
+If it is identified that the previous Employment and Support Allowance award is open on Jobseeker's Allowance Payment System (JSAPS D504611) you must contact the Benefit Centre who in turn, will contact the appropriate Employment and Support Allowance Processing Section, to arrange claim closure; and

+- Conduct the New Jobseeker Interview with the customer as normal, taking account of any health issues they may have.

+- 34. Following the interview:

+- Input dialogue JA470 if applicable;

+- Take the end of interview actions.